French Family Association

 They had children: Jean, Aug.
 7, 1711; Isabell, July 15, 1713; Cristine, June 12, 1715; Alexander, July 16, 1717; John, Jan.
 5, 1720-1; Robert, Jan.
 30, 1723-4; Judith, Sept.
 3, 1728; Elisabeth, Sept.
 3, 1728.
 John was born in 1682 in Ireland; his children are about the age of the William French who married Prudence Gavitt.
 He was the second-listed witness in the will of David Cargill in Londonderry, Rockingham, NH, who died in 1734; William French was the first-listed witness.
 Because John Macmurphy was born in 1682 in Ireland and died 25 Feb 1755 in Londonderry, Rockingham, NH, and because William French Jr. was living in Westerly, Washington, RI, in 1739, it is expected that William French, the member of the Scotch-Irish Society of Boston, MA, was William French Sr.

 David Hunter, 6 members of the Hunter family are buried at the Forest Hill Cemetery, Londonderry, NH.
+He signed a blank sheet of paper for David Cargill’s will, May 25, 1734 – important document because William French signed as first witness and it shows they lived in the same town.

 (1) Capt.
 James Gregg, born in Dundonald, Ayrshire, Scotland, removed to Northern Ireland, d.
 10 Mar 1758, buried at the Forest Hill Cemetery.
 Janette Cargill, wife of Capt.
 James Gregg, d.
 10 Mar 1758, buried at the Forest Hill Cemetery.
 Another record states he was of Macosquin, County Londonderry, Ireland.